 Aesthetic Forehead Skull Surgery

-Brow Bone Reduction
+Brow Bone Hypertrophy

 Large or prominent brow bones are a direct result of the development of the underlying frontal sinus air cavity.
 Thus they are not just very thick bones and this plays a major factor in what type of brow bone reduction surgery may be most beneficial.
 Minor amounts of brow bone reduction can be done by burring but this only results in a few millimeters of reduction for most patients.